VIRTUAL POWER PLANT REACHES 1,100 HOMES

-Tesla with support from the South Australian Government is developing a network of up to 50,000 home solar PV and Powerwall battery systems across South Australia – all working together to form the world’s largest virtual power plant.
+Tesla with support from the South Australian Government is developing a network of potentially 50,000 home solar PV and Powerwall battery systems across South Australia – all working together to form the world’s largest virtual power plant.

 - lower energy prices